Utilities¶

 - responses:

-is the number of PitchMatch experiments run with this config file.
+n x 1cell of vectors containing responses on {0,1}, wherenis the number of PitchMatch experiments run with this config file.
 Each row contains the responses from separate experiments. - stimuli:

-cell of vectors containing frequency values corresponding to the responses.
+n x 1cell of vectors containing frequency values corresponding to the responses.
 Each row contains the responses from separate experiments. - octave_responses:

-cell of vectors containing responses on {0,1} to the "octave confusion" section of the PitchMatch experiment.
+n x 1cell of vectors containing responses on {0,1} to the "octave confusion" section of the PitchMatch experiment.
 Each row contains the responses of separate experiments. - octave_stimuli:

-cell of vectors containing frequency values from the "octave confusion" section of the PitchMatch experiment.
+n x 1cell of vectors containing frequency values from the "octave confusion" section of the PitchMatch experiment.
 Each row contains the responses of separate experiments.

 See Also